 With technology which can create databases of individual genetic information, imagine just what insurance companies can do if they can get their hands on your gene makeup and whatever you are imagining right now, it’s not going to be close to what they are going to do.

 While this has been out there for a while, OkCupid’s experiments have put it back on the table.

 One of the strongest oppositions to Facebook’s and OkCupid’s experiments involves “toying with human emotions without their knowledge” argument.

-While people might find it offending to find out that they have been manipulated emotionally, OkCupid’s research actually gives us a huge insight into our thinking and behavioural patterns.
+While people might find it offending to find out that they have been manipulated emotionally, OkCupid’s research actually gives us a huge insight into our thinking and behavioral patterns.
 Instead of focusing on what’s been done, we might do well to think about how we can overcome the inherent irrationalities to make better choices.
 I mean, how shallow and gullible are we to ignore the entire personality text and judge someone based on their image.
 Isn’t that something we want to know about ourselves?
 We don’t need to be offended as much because OkCupid didn’t set out to manipulate John or Jane but the experiment was conducted on random samples using anonymized data.